 In addition to the annual assessments described above, the CTU/CRS may undergo an annual visit (protocol training or protocol-related assessment visit) by HPTN LC staff.
-At these visits, the HPTN LC staff will provide the CTU/CRS with any recommendations or corrective actions deemed necessary, and will send this information to the appropriate site representatives, LOC, SDMC and the DAIDS HPTN LC program officer.
-If deemed necessary, trip reports will be written to document these actions.
-The HPTN LC routinely reports on site performance related to protocol testing to the HPTN Executive Committee (EC).
+At these visits, the HPTN LC staff will provide the CTU/CRS with any recommendations or corrective actions deemed necessary and will send this information to the appropriate site representatives, LOC, SDMC and the DAIDS HPTN LC program officer.
+In some circumstances additional visits by the HPTN LC may be warranted.
+The HPTN LC routinely reports on site performance related to protocol testing to the protocol Study Monitoring Committees and if necessary to the HPTN Executive Committee (EC).

-13.4.2 Non-affiliated External Laboratories Outside the U.S.
+13.2.2 Non-affiliated External Laboratories Outside the U.S.

 In certain circumstances (e.g., analyzer repair or breakdown, lack of available consumables, lack of required reagents or control material, continued failure in an External Quality Assurance (EQA) program), a laboratory may need to use back-up equipment or a back-up laboratory for testing and reporting study specimen results.
-To ensure the safety of study participants and the quality of data produced using back-up equipment and/or laboratories, the primary testing laboratory must be able to demonstrate acceptable equivalency between the primary and back-up instruments and/or laboratories for the relevant analyte(s) using tools such as laboratory audit reports, EQA history, instrument validations, regular specimen comparisons, and reference intervals.
+To ensure the safety of study participants and the quality of data produced using back-up equipment and/or laboratories, the primary testing laboratory must be able to demonstrate acceptable equivalency between the primary and back-up instruments and methods.
+Tools such as laboratory audit reports, EQA history, instrument validations, regular specimen comparisons, and reference intervals may also be used.
+Assays such as qualitative tests may just require the back-up lab to perform EQA and to be in good standing.

 The development and approval of a back-up plan that demonstrates equivalency between back-up instruments and/or laboratories is the responsibility of the director of the primary testing laboratory.
+The HPTN LC must be notified whenever the back-up lab is used.
+Specific details of back up labs is included in the PAL.